sudhiry/jscform/memory-bank/activeContext.md

 - Component props interface standardization with schema, data, onChange, error pattern

 ### Schema Processing Patterns
-- Recursive schema resolution for handling nested conditional logic at any depth
 - WeakMap-based caching with data-dependent keys for optimal performance
 - Support for if/then/else, oneOf, anyOf, allOf, dependencies, and $ref at all levels
-- Default value computation integrated with recursive schema resolution
 - AJV integration with custom error message parsing and formatting

 ## Learnings and Project Insights